mpewlx9/Udacity/Project2/Readme.md

 2. models folder.
    - train_classifier.py.
 This python code has Random Forester Classification model.
    - classifier.pkl.
 This file is exported model output by python code.
+3. app folder.
+   - run.py.
+The python code to build the app.
+   - templates folder.
+This folder has the prebuild html files used to create the web app.

 ### Prerequisite
 To run python code, the following pythyon packages are needed: pandas, numpy, re, pickle, nltk, flask, json, plotly, sklearn, sqlalchemy, sys, warnings.